-OMB has statutory authority to delegate purchase authority to state agencies (N.D.C.C. § 54-44.4-03, N.D.A.C. § 4-12-03).
+For state agencies, OMB has statutory authority to delegate purchase authority to state agencies (N.D.C.C. § 54-44.4-03, N.D.A.C. § 4-12-03).
 OMB delegates purchase authority to the head of the agency and institution.
 Agency heads may delegate purchase authority to employees based upon the procurement certification training completed using the Delegation of Purchase Authority form, SFN 2566.
-Completing training does not guarantee that an employee will receive delegated purchase authority.
-(N.D.A.C. § 4-12-03)
+Completing training does not guarantee that an employee will receive delegated purchase authority (N.D.A.C. § 4-12-03).

-Each NDUS institution shall designate one or more persons to act as the institution's lead procurement officer.
+For NDUS institutions, each NDUS institution shall designate one or more persons to act as the institution's lead procurement officer.
 Lead procurement officers may delegate purchase authority to employees as needs of the institution dictate (NDUS Procedure 803.1).